kylezs/kylezs.github.io/index.md

 - Netlify - Great for static, server side generated, static sites, such as those that use Gatsby.js

 ### Other
+These just didn't fit anywhere else.
 - Osquery - SQL to gather operating system info?
 Pretty cool.
+- Kolide Fleet - How to manage all those osquery agents?